 Those members of the senior officer team who are also serving police officers are eligible to join the Police Pension Schemes.
-During 2016/17 all senior officers who elected to join were members of the Police Pension Scheme 1987.
+During 2017/18 all senior officers who elected to join were members of the Police Pension Scheme 1987.
+Some senior officers were not members of the scheme during 2017/18.